PySimpleGUI/psgdemos/psgdemos/demo_programs/readme.md

 ### Using PIP with GitHub

-You can also pip install the PySimpleGUI Applications that are in the PySimpleGUI GitHub account.
-The GitHub versions have bug fixes and new programs/features that have not yet been released to PyPI.
+You can also pip install the Demo Programs that are in the PySimpleGUI GitHub account.
+The GitHub version has bug fixes and new programs/features that have not yet been released to PyPI.
+These same Demo Programs can be found in the `psgdemos` repo.
 To directly pip install from that repo:

 #### If you use the command `python` on your computer to invoke Python (Windows):